Dameyune Craig

 Dameyune Vashon Craig (born April 19, 1974) is an American football coach and former player.
-He is currently the Quarterbacks coach at the Texas A&M University.
+He is the wide receivers coach for Georgia State University, a position he has held since 2024.
+He was most recently the wide receivers coach at Texas A&M University.
 Craig played professionally as quarterback in the National Football League (NFL) for four seasons with the Carolina Panthers.